learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/higher-order-functions.md

 ```

 We use `takeWhile` here instead of `filter` because `filter` doesn't work on infinite lists.
-Even though we know the list is ascending, `filter` doesn't, so we use `takeWhile` to cut the scanlist off at the first occurence of a sum greater than 1000.
+Even though we know the list is ascending, `filter` doesn't, so we use `takeWhile` to cut the scanlist off at the first occurrence of a sum greater than 1000.

 ## Function application with $ {#function-application}